angular/angular/aio/content/guide/defer.md

 ## Testing

 Angular provides TestBed APIs to simplify the process of testing `@defer` blocks and triggering different states during testing.
-By default, `@defer` blocks in tests are "paused", so that you can manually transition between states.
+By default, `@defer` blocks in tests are in "paused" (`@placeholder`) state, so that you can manually transition between states.

 ```typescript
 it('should render a defer block in different states', async () => {